UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Basics.md

 # Modifying Flowgraphs Prior to Execution
-The high level goal of this tutorial relates observation of the impacts that come from changing a single parameter in a flowgraph (e.g., a variable, block used, presence or absence of a block, etc.).
+This tutorial will demonstrate the value of observing impacts that come from changing a single parameter in a flowgraph (e.g., a variable, block used, presence or absence of a block, etc.).
 We have already seen how to add and connect blocks to create a desired flowgraph.
 As such, we could conceivably create multiple copies of a flowgraph and make the desired changes within the copies while keeping the rest of the signal processing chain common across copies of the original flowgraph.
 However, multiple copies of a flowgraph can become a problem if we want to modify the section of the signal processing chain that is common across copies.
 It can be beneficial to have a common signal processing chain where we can modify a small piece of the flowgraph for comparison, while keeping the rest of the flowgraph consistent.